facebook/react/docs/docs/reconciliation.md

 In practice, finding a key is not really hard.
 Most of the time, the element you are going to display already has a unique id.
 When that's not the case, you can add a new ID property to your model or hash some parts of the content to generate a key.
 Remember that the key only has to be unique among its siblings, not globally unique.

 ## Trade-offs

 It is important to remember that the reconciliation algorithm is an implementation detail.
 React could re-render the whole app on every action; the end result would be the same.
 We are regularly refining the heuristics in order to make common use cases faster.

 In the current implementation, you can express the fact that a sub-tree has been moved amongst its siblings, but you cannot tell that it has moved somewhere else.
 The algorithm will re-render that full sub-tree.

-Because we rely on two heuristics, if the assumptions behind them are not met, performance will suffer.
+Because React relies on heuristics, if the assumptions behind them are not met, performance will suffer.

 1. The algorithm will not try to match sub-trees of different components classes.
 If you see yourself alternating between two components classes with very similar output, you may want to make it the same class.
 In practice, we haven't found this to be an issue.

 2. Keys should be stable, predictable, and unique.
 Unstable keys (like those produced by Math.random()) will cause many nodes to be unnecessarily re-created, which can cause performance degradation and lost state in child components.